 Sky-Watcher HEQ5 Pro

-Best Value Sky-Watcher Mount Available in 2022
+Best Budget Sky-Watcher Mount

 It boasts many of the same characteristics as the EQ6-R Pro (and the now-discontinued EQ6-R and NEQ6 Sky-Watcher mounts) in that it is a motorized GOTO equatorial mount that excels for astrophotography.